 You could also carry your kids' backpacks when they get tired.
 Or carry your kids...we tried to avoid that as much as possible.
 We tossed the frisbee with locals on the beach in Gokarna, India.
 Walked from the Ephesus site back to the nearby town of Selcuk, Turkey.
 Walk, walk, walk.

-We stayed in apartments throughout Europe, and in addition to giving you more space, you also have your own kitchen in which to prepare meals.
+We stayed in apartments throughout Europe, and in addition to giving you more space vs. a hotel, you also have your own kitchen in which to prepare meals.
 You will likely cook with less salt and less fat than what you will find in a restaurant meal, and you will save a ton of money.
 If you're travelling with your children, have them help prepare the food and make it a family affair and teachable moment.
-That being said, there were times when we just couldn't resist.
+That being said, there were times when we just couldn't resist a night on the town.

 One thing we really cut down on was snacking.
 Mid day snacking, late night snacking, bad food snacking.
 This is not to say we didn't have a bag of chips here and there, but we significantly curtailed our bad-calorie input.
 Bad calories have a tendency to weigh you down physically and mentally, so the more you can avoid them, the better off you will feel.
 Being on the road with a food hangover, be it when your bus blows a tire in the middle of India or you're climbing those never-ending stairs to the cupola in Florence, is no fun at all.